 Customer Satisfaction Index

-Transport for NSW thanks the more than 19,000 customers who provided their feedback either online or face-to-face for the most recent research, conducted in November 2022.
+Transport for NSW would like to thank the more than 33,000 people who provided their feedback either online or face-to-face for the most recent research, conducted in May 2023.

 Overall customer satisfaction across each public transport mode increased or remained stable, to regain overall satisfaction of 90% or above for each mode.